ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. note::
    The Rocoto workflow manager cannot be used inside a container.

 The regional workflow can be run using standalone shell scripts in cases where the Rocoto software is not available on a given platform.
-If Rocoto *is* available, see :numref:`Section %s <RocotoRun>` to run the workflow using Rocoto.
+If Rocoto *is* available, see :numref:`Section %s <Run>` to run the workflow using Rocoto.

 #. ``cd`` into the experiment directory